CUBRID/cubrid-testtools/CTP/README.md

    Note:
      - The purpose/author/reference/priority of case will help reader understand your points
       - C1~n means transaction session name
-      - MC means main controller, it will control and coordinate the order of all transaction clients
+      - MC means main controller, it controls and coordinates the order of all transaction clients

 - **HA Replication**